Coordinated vs. Sequential Transmission Planning: Results and Discussions

 In Fig.\;\ref{fig:net_load}, we show the average net load in each zone for the last operational year.
 The net load is defined as the sum of zonal load and storage consumption minus zonal generation and unserved energy.
 Positive values indicate that the zone is, on average, importing energy and negative values that the zone is exporting energy.
 The co-optimized planning results depicted in Fig.\;\ref{fig:net_load_coopt}, show less extreme spatial average net load distribution compared to the sequentially planned system in Fig.\;\ref{fig:net_load_seq}.
 The result is consistent with the lower identified transmission need in the co-optimized planning model, as lower net load implies a reduced need for importing and exporting power.

-\subsubsection{Impact on Costs, Reliability, and Emissions}
+\subsection{Impact on Costs, Reliability, and Emissions}

-We find that in our main specification (`ELCC Queue Limits') the net present value system cost over the whole planning period is 0.6\% lower in the co-optimized planning model compared the the sequential planning model which amounts to approximately \$3 billion (2024\$) over the planning horizon (see Table \ref{tabular:cost_table}).
-While this may seem small, capacity investment and operating costs remain approximately the same in the two scenarios, so the entirety of the \$3 billion cost difference is due to a reduction in transmission costs.
-Since the transmission costs in the sequential case are \$6 billion, this amounts to a 50\% reduction in transmission costs.
+We find that in our main specification (`ELCC + High Gas Price + High Demand') the net present value system cost over the whole planning period is 3.7\% lower in the co-optimized planning model compared to the sequential planning model which amounts to approximately \$23 billion (2024\$) over the planning horizon (see Table \ref{tabular:cost_table_2}).
+Capacity investment rises slightly in the co-optimized scenario while operating costs fall, but the majority of the \$23 billion cost difference is due to a reduction in transmission costs.
+Since the transmission costs in the sequential case are \$26 billion and in the co-optimized case are \$4 billion, this amounts to a 85\% reduction in transmission costs.
 These transmission costs may be lower than those estimated by PJM both because they are expressed as net present values and because transmission expansion is assumed to occur through reconductoring which is a relatively low-cost way of expanding transmission.
-Unlike investments in generation and storage, the risks associated with transmission investments are typically solely borne by ratepayers.
-Both total cost reductions and transmission cost reductions are much larger in the other scenarios as discussed in \ref{subsubsection:sensitivities}.
+Unlike investments in generation and storage, the costs associated with transmission investments are typically solely borne by ratepayers.
+We see both total cost reductions and transmission cost reductions across sensitivities discussed in \ref{subsubsection:sensitivities}.